dailystory/docs/articles/emails/designer.md

 ![Image widget options](https://docs.dailystory.com/articles/emails/widget-image-options.png "Image widget options")

+Optionally specify if an image should be clickable.
+The Open File Manager button opens the DailyStory [File Manager](/file-manager) where files can be picked or uploaded.

+To set the dimensions of the image, click the style tab.

 ### Styling Widgets <a name="style-widgets"></a>

 ## Frequently Asked Questions <a name="faq"></a>
 Below are some frequently asked questions about the Email Designer.

+### How do I center an image, text or video in my email?

 ### Why can't I select some widgets?<a name="faq-cant-select"></a>